 Send out a welcome letter

 Send a welcome letter to the new employee—and cc all the teams that person will be working with closely.
-The letter will explain the person, their role, who they will report to, what their goals are for the quarter, as well as potentially one interesting fact about them they are willing to share.
+The letter will explain the person’s role, who they will report to, what their goals are for the quarter, as well as potentially one interesting fact about them they are willing to share.
 The idea is to ensure each new person has a clear role and responsibilities, and that the rest of the organization is aware of these things.
-The interesting fact creates an ice breaker for their coworkers to be able to start a conversation with the new hire.
+The interesting fact creates an icebreaker for their coworkers to be able to start a conversation with the new hire.

 Make sure they have real ownership

-The biggest obstacles to happy employee onboarding tend to be (1) a bad manager/ employee relationship, and (2) a lack of feeling of ownership for the area they were hired to do.
-The prior owner of a project may linger longer then is needed in order to get credit for the prior work done.
+The biggest obstacles to happy employee onboarding tend to be (1) a bad manager/employee relationship and (2) a lack of feeling of ownership for the area they were hired to do.
+The prior owner of a project may linger longer than is needed in order to get credit for the prior work done.
 Acknowledge their work but ramp them down as quickly as is reasonable so the new employee can find their legs.
-If it is a short time window (two weeks to launch) you can have the original owner launch the product or do the work.
-If it is a longer time-frame (two months) you should transition the project.
+If it is a short time window (two weeks to launch), you can have the original owner launch the product or do the work.
+If it is a longer time frame (two months), you should transition the project.

 Each manager can set 30-, 60-, and 90-day goals for new employees.
 This gives a sense of direction, context, and structure for the new employee.
 It also emphasizes what is important to get done and that individual’s priorities.

 Interested in more tips like this?
-Check out High Growth Handbook.Back to guides
+Check out High Growth Handbook